Alejandrina Torres

 Alejandrina Torres (born June 18, 1939) is a Puerto Rican woman whose trial as a member and role in Fuerzas Armadas de Liberación Nacional (FALN) resulted in her conviction and sentencing of 35 years for seditious conspiracy.
 Torres was linked to FALN, which claimed responsibility for 100 bombings and six deaths.
 Her sentence was commuted by President Bill Clinton in 1999.

 Early years and personal life

 Alejandrina Torres was born in San Lorenzo, Puerto Rico in 1939 and grew up in New York City.
 Her family emigrated to the United States when she was 11 years old.
 During the 1960s and 1970s, she was a leader in her community.
 During the time of her arrest, she was married to Rev. Jose A. Torres and was the mother of five children.
 Torres continued her education to better serve her community.
 She was a founding member and later a teacher at the Puerto Rican High School in Chicago.
 She help found Chicago's Betances Health Clinic.
 Her work and membership in the FALN were rooted in the work made by other Puerto Rican nationalists and separatists who believed in their right to fight U.S. colonialism in relation to the History of Puerto Rico with armed resistance.

-Roots and politics in Revolutionary Love

-Her work with FALN had roots in the politics of Revolutionary Love.
-Torres was militant in Puerto Rico's right to fight for self-determination.
-In her monograph, she speaks of her love for her island and its people.
-Torres affirms her politics by affirming her peoples' fight and struggle for independence is possible by "eradicating the yankees from our soil once and for all."